micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 For you have need of endurance, so that after you have done the will of God, you may receive the promise:

 ###### 37
-"For yet a little while, _And_ He[^l] who is coming will come and will not [^m]tarry.
+"For yet a little while, _And_ He who is coming will come and will not tarry.

 ###### 38
-Now the[^n] just shall live by faith; But if _anyone_ draws back, My soul has no pleasure in him."
+Now the just shall live by faith; But if _anyone_ draws back, My soul has no pleasure in him."

 ###### 39
-But we are not of those who draw back to [^o]perdition, but of those who believe to the saving of the soul.
+But we are not of those who draw back to perdition, but of those who believe to the saving of the soul.